J1-coding/Raiden-Unity-2D-Shooting-Game/README.md

 Improve documentation or write new tutorials.
 For more detailed information, please refer to our contribution guide.

-License
-Raiden is licensed under the MIT License.

-Contact
+### Contact
 Have questions or suggestions?
-Feel free to open an issue on GitHub or send us an email.
+Feel free to open an issue on GitHub or send us an email(gjeus0707@gmail.com).

 Happy gaming! 🎮